-The forward-most aerofoil element of Rear Wing Profiles may deflect no more than 2mm vertically when a 200N load is applied normal to the lower surface.
+The forward-most aerofoil element of Rear Wing Profiles may deflect no more than 2mm vertically 3mm along the line of load application, when a 200N load is applied normal to the lower surface.
 The load will be applied in line with the trailing edge of the element at Y=0, Y=±125, or at Y=±375.